bpreece/Solitaire-in-javascript/README.md

 .tableau.row-19 { z-index: 19; }
 .tableau.row-19.up-13 { top: 670px; }
 ```

+In the end we'll have 104 definitions for all the possible positions in the tableau.

 ### Playing cards
 *Or, Drag It In And Drop It Anywhere*